android16-rj/test-assignment-sypto/README.md

-# Theis is the test assignment of Sypto
+# This is the test assignment of Sypto

 1. Are you interested to work in crypto?